sateesh2020/web-server-kit/docs/development/Modules Fractal Structure.md

 And that's it, simple as that.
 And although the idea is simple, we can leverage it in many ways to make our code more modular and extendable.

-Let us see how the fractal structure is used in the Apollo Universal Starter Kit repository to manage modules and features.
+Let us see how the fractal structure is used in the Web Server Kit repository to manage modules and features.
 Of course the description below will be just high level overview to get the general idea.
 Later on we will go into exact details.

 Since we are building an app, there are multiple aspects that we want to consider.
 For most of the cases we will need:

 - web server
 - a web app
 - a mobile app